Suraj820/pixagram/README.md

 # pixagram

 A new Flutter project.
-Instagram clone to test skill in flutter
+Instagram clone to test skill in flutter<br/>
 <img src="screenshot.png" height="500"/>